Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 • What is Brazilian Jiu-Jitsu?

-Brazilian Jiu-Jitsu (BJJ) is a martial art and combat sport that focuses on grappling and ground fighting.
+Original Brazilian Jiu-Jitsu (BJJ) is a martial art and mixed art martial combat sport that accentuates on control on the ground.

 • Can I start martial arts at any age?